Prelude at Annie’s

-Let’s imagine an alternate universe at this same Annie’s in which I manage to chat up this attractive couple.
-There’s no reason why I couldn’t chat them up right here and now, my Chinese is good enough, but I lack the conman personality to pull it off.
+Let’s imagine another, more pleasant fictional scenario at this same Annie’s restaurant in which I manage to chat this attractive couple up.
+There’s no reason why I couldn’t do so right here and now, my Chinese is good enough, but I lack the conman personality to pull it off.
 Plus things wouldn’t stand a chance of playing out the way I wanted them to, however friendly they happened to be.

-So here’s what happens in this alternative universe.
+So here’s what happens in this alternate, utopian reality.
 After a few minutes of chitchat we introduce ourselves.
 Naturally, I shake hands with the gentleman first.
 But instead of taking the lady’s hand, I defer to her.
-In one smooth practiced motion she pulls her dress off her shoulders, releases her breasts to view and gives them a little jiggle.
+In one smooth practiced motion she pulls her dress off her shoulders, releases her breasts to view and gives them a little swing.
 Receiving my expected nod and smile of acknowledgment, she then tucks them back in.

-To the initiate, the sight must be startling.
-Like a pair of guillotined heads plopping into the basket at the same time.
+To the initiate, the sight must be startling: like a pair of guillotined heads plopping into the basket at the same time.
 But I’m used to it.
 We’re all used to it since everyone does it.
 It’s called etiquette.
 And it accomplishes something important and socially necessary.
 Because they don’t represent the woman herself but something extraneous to her (“Can’t you see beyond my boobs to the real me?”), yet nonetheless overwhelming and in the way, why not get the elephant out of the room at the outset and clear the air?
-Then, with the big bloated bag of worry and desire punctured and expelled, and the world now aright, we can get back to the business of conversation without skipping a beat, considerably more relaxed and at ease, the breasts already forgotten.
+Then, with the big bloated bag of stress and desire punctured and expelled, and the world now aright, we can get back to the business of conversation without skipping a beat, considerably more relaxed and at ease, the breasts virtually forgotten.

-If we are openminded, we accept the great variety of human customs for what they are—neither superior nor inferior to our own—and hold them in due respect.
+If we are openminded, we accept the great variety of human customs for what they are, neither superior nor inferior to our own, and hold them in due respect.
 The Japanese avoid eye contact in conversation, even upon first meeting.
-It’s not coldness but just the way it’s done; it would be rude in their mind to look at you too directly.
-In some Muslim countries, not only are women fully veiled, including their face and eyes, you’re unlikely ever to have the chance to meet them, with laws constraining their appearance in public; to greet a woman is itself a taboo (this, along with female genital mutilation I admit not much sympathy for).
+It’s not coldness but just the way it’s done; to engage in more than split-second affirmative glances is rude.
+In some Muslim countries, not only are women fully veiled, including their face and eyes, you’re unlikely ever to have the chance to meet one, with laws constraining their appearance in public; to greet a woman is itself a taboo (this, along with female genital mutilation I admit not much sympathy for).

 Given, you suggest, the unfeasibility of breast greetings in a public environment, which makes them viewable not just to you but to all manner of strangers who happen to be around, let’s at least move it to a private space, where only the intended person is present.
 Thus if the couple found you to their liking, they might invite you for a second, more intimate encounter, dinner at their home for example, where the unveiling could take place in safe and relaxed circumstances.